xtuml/bridgepoint/doc-bridgepoint/notes/12222_Support_interface_message_parameters_of_type_inst_ref_and_inst_ref_set.dnt.md

 should be created and added to the instance population in the context of the receiving component.
 All attribute values, including
 `current_state` if appropriate, but excluding any instance referencing attribute values should be copied to the newly-created instance.

+Note: there is no requirement to treat receipt of a duplicate instance in any special way.
+It is the responsibility of the reciever to detect such a case and handle it appropriately.

 ### 5. Analysis

-The code which processes parameter setup for invocation of either Interface Operation or Signal must be elaborated to detect the case where the parameter is a reference and arrange foir creation of a replica instance and copying of attribute values.
+The code which processes parameter setup for invocation of either Interface Operation or Signal must be elaborated to detect the case where the parameter is a reference and arrange for creation of a replica instance and copying of attribute values.

+In parameter setup, the receiving parameter must be established as a reference type which can be associated with one or more Local instance-in-reference (L_IIR) instances: cardinality differs between `inst_ref` and `iunst_ref_set`.
+The replica instance(s) muyst be created and related to the execution context.
+Attribute values must be copied.
+Note that `current_state` is represented by an association rather than an attribute.

 ### 6. Design

 A combination of code analysis by examination, tracing of behavior with a debugger, and experimenting with code changes will be used to determine what modifications are required.